JavierCastellD/SemanticFormalizationSNOMED/README.md

 python3 train_dic.py model_type model_path concepts_path language
 ```
 ### Evaluate the model
-To evaluate the model and obtain information about its performance, you need to run the script *evaluate_model.py* with which language model is being used, the path to said model and the corpus language ('english' for English, 'spanish' for Spanish, etc.).
+To evaluate the model and obtain information about its performance, you need to run the script *evaluate_model.py* with which language model is being used ('w2v' for Word2Vec, 'ft' for FastText, 'bert' for BERT or 'sbert' for SBERT), the path to said model and the corpus language ('english' for English, 'spanish' for Spanish, etc.).
 The training and evaluation concepts need to be modified from code to evaluate several subsets at once.

+If using SBERT, you can specify any word for the model_path.
+The tokenizer and the SBERT model needs to be change from code.
 ```
 python3 evaluate_model.py model_type model_path language
 ```